The Pop2net basics

 inspector.plot_bipartite_network()

 To be honest, the above is not really a network because there are only two nodes without any edge.
-However, the graph gives an intuitive overview of the entities in your model.
+However, the graph gives an intuitive overview of the entities in your environment.

-There is also a method to plot the graph at the agent level:
+There is also a method to plot the graph at the actor level:

 [12]: